-4.2 Public/Neighbour Consultation

-4.2.1 Number consulted: 7 No responses received: 2
+- 4.2 Public/Neighbour Consultation - 4.2.1 Number consulted: 7 No responses received: 1

 All neighbours were re-consulted for a further 14 days from 8 May 2018 following the receipt of amended plans.
-The re-consultation expired on 22 May 2018.
-A further 2 comments were received from neighbours that had previously commented.
+The re-consultation expires on 22 May 2018.

 - 4.2.2 Site Notice expired 29 March 2018

 - 4.2.3 Press Notice expired 6 April 2018

 - 4.2.4 Summary of Responses:

 - From a broader perspective TRDC have continually failed to protect the architectural heritage and must now be held to account

 - Proposal is too big

 - Erodes my privacy

-- Almost all the original structure is being demolished

-- The original house will come down

-- Trees in rear garden are being removed, further eroding the overall personality of Moor Park

-- TRDC will let you get away with it they always do
+- Almost all the original structure is being demolished - Trees in rear garden are being removed, further eroding the overall personality of Moor Park - TRDC will let you get away with it they always do

-- Drainage, flooding and subsidence issues

-- Documents added at the last minute

-- Rooms in the attic are odd